 The Commonwealth of Australia’s strategy for C4ISR and Battlefield Management System modernization through an overlapping, tiered approach represents a concerted effort to ensure layered networks are integrated as they are deployed.

-“These new architectures are delivering communication capability that is shifting data at increasing speeds across the battlefield,” Callaghan said.
+“These new architectures are delivering communication capability that is increasing connectivity and shifting data at increasing speeds across the battlefield,” Callaghan said.
 “This enables a massive change in how the warfighter conducts operations.”

-L3Harris Technologies businesses have been supporting the Australian Defence Force for more than 25 years with a strong reputation in a number of capabilities, including Night Vision and Aiming Technologies, communications integration and electronic warfare, according to Callaghan.
+L3Harris Technologies has been supporting the Australian Defence Force for more than 25 years, with a strong reputation for delivering high quality capabilities across many areas, including under-surface sensors and communications, ISR, communications networks integration, training systems, electronic warfare and Night Vision and Aiming Technologies, according to Callaghan.
 Further, more than 50 percent of the 500-plus in-country employees across 11 locations are ex-military.

 In respect to C4ISR, L3Harris Technologies is positioned to support the customer, with a mature and growing local presence combined with global reach back,” Callaghan said.
 “We have been a leading supplier of military solutions and services to the Commonwealth across a number of domains.
 We are proud of our partnership with the ADF and remain ready to deliver end-to-end integrated C4ISR capabilities in support of national sovereignty priorities.”